Sources and footnotes for tables

 calculated using index numbers to three decimal places.
-Indexes published in in the news release are rounded to one decimal place for convenience.
-Annual changes: Percent change is calculated using annual indexes to
+Indexes published in the news release are rounded to one decimal place for convenience.
+Annual changes: Percent change is calculated using annual indexes to three decimal

 (6) Unit nonlabor costs include consumption of fixed capital, taxes on